raspberrypilearning/anime-expressions-simplified/en/step_10.md

 </div>
 </div>

-In CSS, you can use **variables** to create a colour palette for your webpage.
+In CSS, you can use **variables** to create a colour palette for your web page.

 CSS variables start with two dashes: `--primary`.